rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

         property :email, :string
     end

-For such models if you try to set a property that has not been explicitly defined, you will get ArgumentError exception:
+If an attempt is made to set a property on a freezed model that has not been explicitly defined, an ArgumentError exception will result:

     :::ruby
     obj = Customer.new( :wrong_address => 'test') #will raise ArgumentError exception